Gesee-y/NodeTree.jl/ReadMe.md

 # We create a new Object tree
 tree = ObjectTree()

-# we set this getter function so that we can get the tree with a simple call
+# we overload this getter function so that we can get the default tree with a simple call
 NodeTree.get_tree() = tree

 a = [[1,2],[3,4]] # A simple tree using Julia's array